JChem for Office

 Extract structures from documents

-ChemAxon’s Document to Structure technology is integrated as well.
-It allows you to extract chemical names and structures from documents and load them onto your Excel sheet as live structures.
+ChemAxon’s Document to Structure technology is deeply integrated, allowing you to extract chemical names and structures from documents into your Excel sheet as live structures.
 It supports PDF, TXT, HTML, XML, MS Office documents (DOC, DOCX, PPT, PPTX, XLS, XLSX), OpenOffice ODT, etc.

 Additional Import Capabilities in Excel